Helping Authors with Their Novel Synopsis

 Sophie Playle

-When writing your synopsis:
+When writing a synopsis:

-• Follow the agent’s guidelines
+• The agent’s guidelines should be followed

-Your synopsis needs to demonstrate a coherent plot and the emotional journey of the main character.
+A synopsis needs to demonstrate a coherent plot and the emotional journey of the main character.

 The plot will usually follow the three-act story arc (with an inciting incident at the beginning, rising action in the middle, and a climax and resolution at the end) and should give a sense of how the events of the story emotionally affect the protagonist.